Sam-Oye01/DSA-Power-BI-class/README.md

 ### Power Query Editor for Data transformation (ETL) I

 Today, we delved fully into transformation of data in the power query editor.

-We carried out the following operations.
+We carried out the following operations;

 - Changing of Data Types.
 - Transposing of tables.